WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### What does the `Auto-start coinjoin threshold` mean in the coinjoin settings?

+It is the amount at which your funds will automatically participate in coinjoin in the background.
-Coinjoin will not automatically start if the non-private wallet balance is less than this amount.
-A use case is that it might not be economical to coinjoin with this non-private ammount (coinjoin fee amount compared to coinjoin amount).
+If the non-private wallet balance is less than this amount coinjoin will not automatically start.
+A use case is that it might not be economical to coinjoin with this non-private amount (fee amount compared to coinjoin amount).

 For example, if the user has a non-private balance of 0.005 BTC and the `Auto-start coinjoin threshold` is 0.01 BTC, it will have to manually press Play to start coinjoining.
 The default Auto-start coinjoin threshold is 0.01 BTC.